ndiconti/plebnet-setup/README.md

 ____

+## Aim

-Plebnet Playgound is a sandbox environment to help Bitcoin plebs get under the hood with Lightning LND and play around wihout using real sats.
-This brief tutorial is to help noobies setup Plebnet Playground and Bitcoin Core on MacOS.
+Plebnet Playground is a sandbox environment to help Bitcoin plebs get under the hood with Lightning LND and mess around without using real sats.
+This brief tutorial is aimed to help noobies setup Plebnet Playground and Bitcoin Core on MacOS in less that hald and hour.

 **CHECK:** You can install all of this in a virtual environment if you have one.
-We will be doing this on our everyday admin user account.
+For simplicity we will be doing this on our everyday admin user account.
 Nothing in this tutorial should break or interfere with the daily running of your machine.

 ## Prerequisites